-2.4.3 Group Audit & Risk Committee
+2.4.3 Audit & Risk Committee (ARC)

-CABIM has an Audit and Risk Committee which monitors and manages risk issues throughout the group, including the Bank.
-It monitors compliance with the Bank's policies and procedures through the review of audit and other reports, and with recommendations of its Regulators, the Prudential Regulatory Authority and Financial Conduct Authority.
+The ARC monitors and manages risk issues for the Bank.
+It monitors compliance with policies and procedures through the review of internal and external reports, and with recommendations of its Regulators, the Prudential Regulatory Authority and Financial Conduct Authority.
 It ensures that any reports of the external auditors are considered in full and implemented where appropriate.